frizquierdo/EncryptBundle/README.md

 # PSolutions Encrypt Bundle

 A bundle to handle encoding and decoding of parameters using OpenSSL and Doctrine lifecycle events.
+It's a fork of https://github.com/mogilvie/EncryptBundle

 Features include:
 - v1 is Symfony 6.4 and 7.0 compatible.